jrgn9/plog/README.md

 ./plog.sh --help
 ```

 Since I haven't created an install yet, make sure to move help.txt to the folder you are running plog.sh from if you want to be able to print the help screen.
-However, the script works just fine without it, so you can move it to whichever folder you want to create a .log file in.
+However, the script works just fine without help.txt, so you can move it to whichever folder you want to create a .log file in.

 ## License and attributions
 This project is licensed with GNU GENERAL PUBLIC LICENSE V3